objectiv/objectiv-analytics/bach/docs/source/example-notebooks/feature_importance.rst

     df['root'] = df.location_stack.ls.get_from_context_with_type_series(type='RootLocationContext', key='id')

 In our example, the conversion goal is reaching the modeling section.
 We want to obtain the impact of pressing in individual sections (root location) on our website.
+For demonstration purposes these are appropriate features because of the limited amount of root locations in this data set.
 We assume there is as causal relation between the number of clicks of a user per root location and conversion.
-For demonstration purposes these are appropriate features because of the limited amount of root locations in this data set.
 Make sure to think of this assumption when using this model on your own data.

-Therefore we estimate conversion by the number of presses in each root location on our site per user using a logistic regression model.
+We estimate conversion by the number of presses in each root location on our site per user using a logistic regression model.
 The coefficients of this regression can be interpreted as the contribution to conversion (direction and magnitude).

 Now the data set and untrained model can be instantiated.